-- 4.8.3 save as set out in paragraph 4.7 above, been a director or senior manager of a company which has been put into receivership, compulsory liquidation, administration, company voluntary arrangement or any composition or arrangement with its creditors generally or any class of its creditors; or - 4.8.4 been the subject of any bankruptcy or been subject to an individual voluntary arrangement or a bankruptcy restrictions order. - 4.9 There are no arrangements or understandings with major Shareholders, customers, suppliers or others, pursuant to which any Director of Octopus AIM was selected as a member of the administrative, management or supervisory bodies or member of senior management. - 4.10 There are no outstanding loans or guarantees provided by Octopus AIM for the benefit of any of its Directors nor are there any loans or any guarantees provided by any of the Directors of Octopus AIM to Octopus AIM. - 4.11 The Directors of Octopus AIM, the Manager and the directors of the Manager do not have (i) any potential conflicts between any duties carried out on behalf of Octopus AIM and their private interests or other duties and (ii) any material potential conflicts of interest as between their duty to Octopus AIM and duties owed by them to third parties and their other interests.
+- 4.8.3 save as set out in paragraph 4.7 above, been a director or senior manager of a company which has been put into receivership, compulsory liquidation, administration, company voluntary arrangement or any composition or arrangement with its creditors generally or any class of its creditors; or - 4.8.4 been the subject of any bankruptcy or been subject to an individual voluntary arrangement or a bankruptcy restrictions order. - 4.9 There are no arrangements or understandings with major Shareholders, customers, suppliers or others, pursuant to which any Director of Octopus AIM was selected as a member of the administrative, management or supervisory bodies or member of senior management. - 4.10 There are no outstanding loans or guarantees provided by Octopus AIM for the benefit of any of its Directors nor are there any loans or any guarantees provided by any of the Directors of Octopus AIM to Octopus AIM. - 4.11 The Directors of Octopus AIM and, save as set out under the heading "Conflicts of Interest" in Part One, the Manager and the directors of the Manager do not have (i) any potential conflicts between any duties carried out on behalf of Octopus AIM and their private interests or other duties and (ii) any material potential conflicts of interest as between their duty to Octopus AIM and duties owed by them to third parties and their other interests.